Transform Your Life by Setting Value-Driven Goals

 Surveys designed to assess personal values, strengths, and character traits can provide valuable insights into individual preferences and behaviors.
 Here are some examples of such surveys:

-The VIA Survey of Character Strengths is a widely recognized assessment tool that identifies an individual's character strengths based on positive psychology principles.
+VIA Survey of Character Strengths: This widely recognized assessment tool identifies an individual's character strengths based on positive psychology principles.
 Participants receive insights into their top strengths and how to leverage them in daily life.

-Developed by Gallup, the StrengthsFinder assessment helps individuals discover their unique strengths and talents.
+StrengthsFinder: Developed by Gallup, this assessment helps individuals discover their unique strengths and talents.
 It categorizes strengths into themes and provides strategies for personal and professional development.

-The MBTI is a personality assessment that categorizes individuals into 16 different personality types based on their preferences in four dichotomies: Introversion/Extraversion, Sensing/Intuition, Thinking/Feeling, and Judging/Perceiving.
+MBTI: The Myers-Briggs Type Indicator categorizes individuals into 16 different personality types based on their preferences in four dichotomies: Introversion/Extraversion, Sensing/Intuition, Thinking/Feeling, and Judging/Perceiving.

-The Enneagram is a model of human personality that describes nine different personality types.
-This test helps individuals understand their motivations, fears, and emotional patterns, promoting personal growth and self-awareness.
+Enneagram: This model describes nine different personality types.
+It helps individuals understand their motivations, fears, and emotional patterns, promoting personal growth and self-awareness.

 Knowing your values helps you avoid setting goals that feel empty or disconnected from who you are.